Who Gains Self-Knowledge? Consciousness, Subtle-Body or Reflected Consciousness?

-Therefore, let's return to original question…
+Now, let's return to original question…

-Self-Knowledge is knowledge that arises in the Subtle body.
+Self-Knowledge is knowledge that arises in the subtle-body.

-The Subtle body on its own is inert, so it cannot gain any knowledge.
+The subtle-body on its own is inert, so it cannot gain any knowledge.

-So it must be gained by RC.
+So it must be gained by reflected consciousness (ego)?

-Self-Knowledge is the knowledge “I am brahman”.
+Self-Knowledge is the knowledge “I am original, unchanging consciousness (brahman)”.

 Just as my reflection in a mirror is not me, the reflection of brahman is not brahman.

-This enlivened subtle body is the RC (cid-ābhāsa), also known as the ahaṅkāra (ego).
+This enlivened subtle-body is the reflected-consciousness (cidabhasa or pratibimba caitanya) — also known as the ahamkara (ego).

-Being inert, the subtle body cannot have a sense of self.
+Being inert, the subtle-body cannot have a sense of self.

 A sense of self requires a conscious principle.

-However, once enlivened, the (ignorant) subtle body concludes that its ‘borrowed' sense of self is intrinsic to it.
+However, once enlivened, the (ignorant) subtle-body concludes that its borrowed sense-of-self is intrinsic to it.

-The notion “I am an individual” is saṃsāra, and mokṣa is by Self-Knowledge — the understanding that ‘I' is (am) truly limitless.
+The notion “I am an individual” is ignorance — and moksha which is attained by means of self-Knowledge — is the understanding that ‘I' is (am) all-pervasive, unchanging and limitless.

-In this way, the entire phenomenon of saṃsāra and mokṣa, ignorance and knowledge, occurs within the subtle body.
+In this way, the entire phenomenon of ignorance and knowledge, occurs within the subtle body.

 5 Comments